Qishi-Hu/MimasA7-SLI/README.md

 ## Licensing

 Building an HDMI pass-through is a foundational element of this project.
 For this, I adapted the design by [hamsternz](https://github.com/hamsternz/Artix-7-HDMI-processing/tree/master) (MIT License).

+## Demo Version

+A [demo verison](https://github.com/Qishi-Hu/MimasA7-SLI-Demo/tree/main) of this project (before the integration of PCB) is capable of demosntrating each pattern frame at slow motion.